skellat/mkdocs-cms/page/index.md

 ## Your Boutique Multi-Platform Media Arts Shop

 Erie Looking Productions is based in Ashtabula, Ohio.
 We are a boutique multi-platform media arts shop available for contract work and consultations.
 We work in [LaTeX2e](https://simple.wikipedia.org/wiki/LaTeX), audiovisual editing, creative assistance, and more to provide unique solutions.
 Examples of audio works we have created can be found online at the [Internet Archive](https://archive.org/search.php?query=%22Erie%20Looking%20Productions%22&and[]=mediatype%3A%22audio%22).
-Presently we are producing the podcast [69 Admins](https://69admins.com) and are looking to expand our offerings over time.
+We are generally looking to expand our offerings over time.

 ### To Reach Us